Tony Blackburn

-In 2002 Blackburn was the first winner of the British reality TV series I'm a Celebrity...Get Me Out of Here!
+In 2002, Blackburn was the first king of the jungle (winner) of the British reality TV series I'm a Celebrity...Get Me Out of Here!

 Early life

-Blackburn was born in Guildford, Surrey, on 29 January 1943, but in 1946 his family moved to Poole, Dorset, where his youngest sister, Jacqueline, was born.
-His sister was born suffering from polio and was unable to walk since birth.
+Blackburn was born in Guildford, Surrey, on 29 January 1943.
+In 1946 the family moved to Poole, Dorset, where his youngest sister, Jacqueline, was born, suffering from polio and unable to walk.
 Blackburn's father, Kenneth Fleming Blackburn, was a GP and his mother, Pauline Cubitt (née Stone), was a nurse.
-He was educated at Castle Court School in Parkstone, Poole, Dorset.
+He was educated at Castle Court School in Corfe Mullen, near Poole in Dorset.
 He gained entry to Millfield in Somerset on a sports scholarship and captained the school's cricket team.

-Blackburn left before taking any examinations, but gained O-levels following private tuition, and enrolled for an HND course in Business Studies at Bournemouth Technical College.
+Blackburn left before taking any examinations, but gained O-levels following private tuition, and enrolled for an HND course in business studies at Bournemouth Technical College.